Chinmayguptha/Start---up--pro/README.md

 This Flutter web app showcases a dynamic news and trends feed using data.
 It is designed to be deployed on GitHub Pages and provides a realistic user experience with clickable links to real, existing websites.

 ## Features
-- **Dynamic News Feed**: Displays a shuffled list of dummy news articles with realistic titles, descriptions, and images.
+- **Dynamic News Feed**: Displays a shuffled list of news articles with realistic titles, descriptions, and images.
 - **Tech Trends Section**: Shows a list of tech trends with dynamic data and clickable links.
 - **Responsive Design**: Optimized for both desktop and mobile viewing.
 - **Realistic URLs**: All links point to real, existing websites, ensuring a seamless user experience.